infinum/ngx-form-object/docusaurus/docs/form-object.md

 ```

 #### afterSave
-Similarly to `beforeSave`, you can use this hook to execute any action after `service.save()` has returned.
+Similarly to `beforeSave`, you can use this hook to execute any action after `service.save()` has returned a value.

 This method also accepts `FormStore` as an argument and should return an observable of the same `FormStore`.